 It’s tough to keep up with all the action in NFL.
 Here’s your power rankings heading into Week 16.

 It’s tough to keep up with all the action in NFL.
 Here’s your power rankings heading into Week 15.

 It’s tough to keep up with all the action in NFL.
-Here’s your recap for Week 17 in the NFL.
+Here’s your power rankings heading into Week 14.

 It’s tough to keep up with all the action in NFL.
-Here’s your recap for Week 16 in the NFL.
+Here’s your power rankings heading into Week 13.